On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: The case of an affine current

-which is smaller compared to the time required by the constant solution (see \eqref{eq:time_contant_ci}) and hence corresponds to the minimum time solution.
-The unique optimal control is given by \eqref{eq_opt_rat_ci} with $C=C_2$, that is
+Clearly, in the latter case, the final time is smaller compared to that required by the constant solution and, hence, the non-constant one corresponds to the minimum-time solution.
+In this example, the unique optimal control is given by \eqref{eq_opt_rat_ci_dec} with $C\approx1.8847\pm 10^{-4}$.
+It is worth noting that, also in the general case with $c_1=0$, the optimal control satisfies a simple feedback control law that can be obtained by solving the first equation \eqref{eq_non_constant_opt_ci_ed} with respect to $\e^{-\eps t}$, which gives